 When centralisation came in and discs were issued directly from what became the DVLA the registration details would normally be printed rather than handwritten.
 When printed discs are requested we use a variety of emulated typewriter fonts that helps keep that authentic look.

 However, if you want your disc to look even better we would recommend that you have them hand written - just like the ones you got from the Post Office back in the day.
-Using a dip pen and ink we will write in by hand all the vehicle’s registration details.
+Using indelible ink we will write in by hand all the vehicle’s registration details.

 It’s a nice final touch and we are happy to do this for you absolutely free.

 We actually supply you with two identical discs.
 That way you have a master disc in reserve that can be kept safe in case of water damage, or when the first disc eventually fades.
 You can make additional copies from this spare as well, of course.

 Remember - there is no charge for this extra disc!